klotski/klotski.github.io/_posts/2017-01-01-Vim_Tutorial.md

 **IMPORTANT**

-The best way to find helpful materials is to access [documentation hosted on the official website](http://www.vim.org/docs.php).
+The best way to find out helpful materials is to access [documentation hosted on the official website](http://www.vim.org/docs.php).
 The following is for personal use, I do not guarantee the accuracy, integrity and authority.

 ### Help Files